 Framing the Guilty Party: Category 2.
 In Episode III, Annie as Anakin has been casting suspicion between the main characters, trying to turn them against each other at various times suggesting dark motives for Palpatine, Yoda, Obi-Wan, and Mace Windu.
 Upon The Reveal that Mace Windu is a brainwashed sleeper agent for the Trade Federation she seems genuinely shocked that one of the people she was trying to cast suspicion on was actually guilty of something.

-Gender Swap: It's more for pronoun purposes, but in Darths & Droids, C-3PO is referred to as female.
+Gender Flip: It's more for pronoun purposes, but in Darths & Droids, C-3PO is referred to as female.

 Genius Ditz: Jim is a real ditz in RPG, genius otherwise.
 See here to see him put the GM in his place when the GM uses the word "vergence" wrong, because he's doing Ph.D in geophysics.
 And later, he even works out the insane conditions that would make a planet like Naboo physically possible to patch up the GM's overlooking basic physics in the earlier strips.
 But lest we forget the second half of this trope: